 The source of data for all tables in this Compendium is the Bureau of Justice Statistics (BJS) Federal justice database.
 The database is presently constructed from source files provided by the U.S. Marshals Service, the Executive Office for U.S. Attorneys, the Administrative Office of the U.S. Courts, the United States Sentencing Commission, and the U.S. Bureau of Prisons.
-The Administrative Office of the U.S. Courts also maintains the data collected by the Pretrial Services Agency, the U.S. Court of Appeals, and the U.S. Probation Service.
+The Administrative Office of the U.S. Courts, in addition to providing data describing defendants in cases processed by the Federal judiciary, provides data describing defendants processed by the Federal pretrial services agencies and the Federal probation and supervision service.
 Federal law prohibits the use of these files for any purposes other than research or statistics.
 A description of the source agency data files is provided in the table at the end of this section.